Ne0bliviscaris/Ollama-SQLite-RAG/README.md

-# SQL Detective - A Murder Mystery RAG Application
+# SQL Detective - A Murder Mystery RAG Game

 SQL Detective is an interactive investigation game where you solve a murder mystery by querying a police database using natural language.
 This application showcases the power of Retrieval-Augmented Generation (RAG) techniques with local small language models and database integration.